Key Takeaways:

 Our integrative approach to the treatment of depression ensures that your needs are met in all ways, physically and mentally.
 And we don’t simply treat the symptoms.
 Our integrated approaches to treating addiction include:

-We also offer Transcranial Magnetic Stimulation or TMS.
+We also offer Transcranial Magnetic Stimulation (TMS).
 This innovative, noninvasive treatment uses magnetic pulses to stimulate the nerve cells in brain areas associated with depressive disorders.

 Our residential environment at Midwest Recovery Centers ensures you’re nurtured as you identify triggers and stressors and find ways to cope.

 Depression can be debilitating, but it is treatable.
+You deserve compassionate, evidence-based care that addresses the full picture of your life and helps you move toward lasting relief.
 Contact us today if you or someone you love lives with depression to learn more about how we can help or take the next step.